MG-RAST/DRISEE/README.md

        seq_length_stats.py 		(an accessory script - a main script file) run_find_steiner.pl 		(an accessory script - a main script file)

-       DRISEE_requirements_check.sh 	(an accessory script - non-required tool to check for requrements)

-You can run DRISEE_requirements_check.sh to perform a simple check that will determine if your system has the software requirements listed above.
-From a command prompt in the folder containing the scripts type: "sh DRISEE_requirements_check.sh" (without the quotes) The script will check to see if you have the required software installed.
-Note that this check is not version-aware; read the output to determine your software versions.
-If you meet all 5 requirements, and the version numbers for perl and python meet or exceed those listed above, you should be all set to run DRISEE

 RUNNING DRISEE
 ===